Country Data Improvements

 Coverage is is measured by the number of delivery-point records, which is maximized by having more sources.
 This is dependent on the quality of data already available in the market for each country.

-The uplift range describes the improvements made by the PDH process.
-For example, you may see a record returning a level 2 (locality level) prior to PDH and a level 4 (premise level) after PDH; these types of changes demonstrate a positive improvement due to better alignment and cleaner structures in the reference data.
+You may see a record returning a level 2 (locality level) prior to PDH and a level 4 (premise level) after PDH; these types of changes demonstrate a positive improvement due to better alignment and cleaner structures in the reference data.